Skip to main content

 Trailblaze the untamed

 This Tourism Development Zone is poised to become a cornerstone of Alberta’s tourism economy.
-Its prime location next to two National Parks remains an unrealized gem, offering Canadian and international visitors sought-after high-demand experiences.
-Backed by natural assets with year-round potential and strong economic growth, this zone is a launchpad for the future of tourism.
+Its prime location adjacent to two national parks makes it an unrealized gem, offering Canadian and international visitors sought-after outdoor experiences.
+Backed by natural assets with year-round potential and strong economic growth, this area is a launchpad for the future of tourism in Alberta.

-There are many unique opportunities to shape this TDZ into a sustainable, high-quality destination that enhances resident well-being, protects ecological integrity, and creates new services and experiences through collaborative development.
+There are many unique opportunities to shape David Thompson Country into a sustainable, high-quality destination that enhances resident well-being, protects ecological integrity, and creates new services and experiences through collaborative development.

 At a glance